The Enschede Marathon, 1977. Many Scots here: Willie Day, Jim Dingwall, Sandy Keith, Colin Youngson …

 1500: 3:44.7 1986; One Mile: 4:01.02 1990; 3000m: 8:11.6 1990; 5000m: 14:10.9 1990

 Steven was a very talented runner who first ran in the National Cross Country championships in 1983 in the Youths age group.
 He went on to win Scottish international honours on the track as well as over the country where he was unlucky not to be selected for the international event in New York.
 After graduation he moved down to live and work in Harrow for several years where he ran for Shaftesbury and then Old Gaytonians, training with Bob Parker’s group.
-Almost all of his best times were run during this period before he returned to Scotland.
-He also ran in some Edinburgh to Glasgow relays for Clydesdale Harriers, the most memorable run being on the second stage in 1990 when he moved the team from 13th to sixth with the fourth fastest time of the day.
+Before he graduated, he had travelled to London and run his first sub-3:45 1500m defeating several good class runners such as James Espir in the process.
+There were also several good victories in road races including the Round the Walls in Berwick.
+Almost all of his best track times were run during the period in England before he returned to Scotland.
+His best mile time of 4:01 saw him win from Tim Hutchings.
+He also ran in the Edinburgh to Glasgow relay for Clydesdale Harriers, the most memorable run being on the second stage in 1990 when he moved the team from 13th to sixth with the fourth fastest time of the day.
+He is now a highly rated coach at Pitreavie and at Fife with very good athletes in all the upper age ranges.

 Philip Dolan (Clydesdale Harriers) – see full profile